Ernyoke/ervin-szilagyi-static-site/src/articles/generate-low-poly-images-using-del-triangulation.md

 The algorithm has an `O(n^2)` time complexity, which leaves some room for improvement, but it has potential for parallelization.

-## Putting it all to together
+## Putting it all together

-Knowing how the Delaunay triangulation works, the next challenge would be to apply it somehow in order to get from this image:
+Knowing how the Delaunay triangulation works, the next challenge would be to apply it somehow to get from this image:

 ![Alt Text](img-generate-low-poly-images/original-resized.jpeg)